 Many of Colorado’s communities have summer festivals dedicated to the crops that have been increasing the profile of the state’s farm-to-table restaurants.
 Our chief specialty is fruit — Colorado’s warm days and cool summer nights mean everything grows a little bit sweeter than it would at warmer climes.
 Below are some of the festivals, spectacles and events that make tasting Colorado fun and delicious.

-What started as a picnic to celebrate the Glenwood Springs area’s strawberry harvest and meet new neighbors nearly 120 years ago has grown into a full-on strawberry-themed pageant with a parade, a juried arts-and-crafts fair, old-fashioned carnival, live music, a farmers’ market and free strawberries and ice cream, a tradition that’s held since the very beginning.
+What started as a picnic to celebrate the Glenwood Springs area’s strawberry harvest and meet new neighbors more than 120 years ago has grown into a full-on strawberry-themed pageant with a parade, a juried arts-and-crafts fair, old-fashioned carnival, live music, a farmers’ market and free strawberries and ice cream, a tradition that’s held since the very beginning.

 When you hear the following words, nothing that comes after will matter: cherry cook-off.
 We can’t imagine needing anything else from cherry days, but Paonia piles the festivities high with a 5k run, “Cherry Days' Got Talent” contest (get out your baton-twirling outfit!), coal-shoveling and wood-splitting contents, July Fourth parade and much more.

 The corn from Olathe is often described as melt-in-your-mouth tender.
 A slathering of butter would only compromise what Colorado’s sun and soil have already perfected.
 Find out what makes people speak so rapturously about it at the festival’s sweet-corn-eating contest.
 And afterward, while you’re putting all those toothpicks to good work, enjoy concerts by bands like Natalie Stovall and the Drive and Blue Gators Band.

 Much like Olathe’s sweet corn, Palisade’s peaches have been known to inspire gastric poetry, memorable limericks and devotional dances.
 Best described as drip-down-your-chin juicy, the perfect peach is celebrated at this festival in all its incarnations.
 Restaurants deck out their menus with libations, desserts and other peachy dishes.
 Peach-lovers revel in the fun with orchard and vineyard tours, peach-eating contests and loading as many bushels as possible into their trunks.